aiidalab/aiidalab/docs/source/app_development/index.rst

 Step 4: make the app do something.
 ==================================

-So far we have being working on make the app look nice and recognizable by the AiiDalab.
+So far we have being working on make the app look nice and recognizable by the AiiDAlab.
 However, it was not doing any useful things.
-To fix that we first go to the AiiDalab home page and we notice that our app is still missing `start.md` file.
+To fix that we first go to the AiiDAlab home page and we notice that our app is still missing `start.md` file.
 At this point we actually have a choice: we can either create a static `start.md` file or a dynamic `start.py`.
 We will take the first approach.
 Here is the minimal template: